Monday, December 31, 2018

 They saw him and scattered into the woods.
 The boy zeroed in on one and followed him along the path.

 The bunny squirmed a little and then stopped.
 The boy opens his mouth wide.
-Stuck out his teeth and took a big bite out of the rabbits left ear.
+He stuck out his teeth and took a big bite out of the rabbit's left ear.

-He swallows his first bite and took another bite out of the second ear.
+He swallowed his first bite and took another bite from the second ear.

-As he went in for another bite there was a tap on his right shoulder.
+There was a tap on his right shoulder as he went in for another bite.
 The boy turned to look and saw another bunny.
 Only this bunny was 2 stories tall.

-The bunny held out his hand and implied to the boy he wanted his delicious chocolate bunny that he had just taken 2 bites out of.
+The bunny held out his hand and told the boy he wanted his delicious chocolate bunny that he had just taken 2 bites out of.

 The boy trembled.
 He was too scared to move.
-The larger bunny reached down and tore of the little boys left ear.
-He then reached to his right ear and attempted to rip off that ear but the pain of losing his left ear woke him up out of his trance.
+The giant bunny reached down and tore off the little boy's left ear.
+He then went to his right ear and attempted to rip off that ear, but the pain of losing his left ear woke him up out of his trance.

 "No!"
 He screamed.